Gerard-Eastman/Gerard-iOS-App/readme.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+## App Brainstorming

+Cheese rating app.
+I can organize the cheeses I have tried, give them ratings, the date tasted, and pictures.

+Polytopia companion: Includes a damage calculator for polytopia, and helps keep track of troops.
+Can calculate damage as well as which troop can damage which troops.

+Risk Domination Calculaor: Calculates the odds of winning risk battles, add variations for blitz vs true random and number of dice as well as caps.
+Also keep track of board state for fog of war, and how many troops peopl will get per turn.